 New managers quickly catch up with others who have been with the organization longer as they go through the onboarding process.
-This allows them to achieve higher productivity levels much faster than if they had to figure it out on their own.
+This allows them to achieve higher productivity levels much faster than if they had to figure it out independently.

-Without onboarding, new leaders take around 8 to 12 months to attain their full production levels.
+New leaders take around 8 to 12 months without onboarding to attain their full production levels.
 This can result in losses of 1% to 2.5% of the total revenue for a business.

 - Stronger company culture

 New managers feel wanted and significant in the organization when their positions are aligned with their responsibilities.
 This allows them to identify with the company culture.
 Managers are more driven to work effectively and are less inclined to quit on you due to their increased connection with the organization.